Keeping your system and your data safe

 - Expiry dates with reminders.

-- Password history to prevent users re-using their passwords within a customer-defined period.
+- Password history to prevent users from re-using their passwords within a customer-defined period.

 - Maximum number of failed login attempts before the account is temporarily locked.

-- You can also choose which, if any, of the SSO options – e.g. Google, Microsoft, Twitter, Facebook and OpenID – are available to your users.
+- You can also choose which, if any, of the Single Sign-On options – e.g. Google, Microsoft, Twitter, Facebook and OpenID – are available to your users.
 Only identifiers that are secured with SSL can be used when the OpenID SSO option is enabled.

-We have chosen to host your Cezanne HR software service within Amazon’s AWS European data centres.
-AWS is acknowledged as a world-leading Cloud Infrastructure as a Service provider.
-It’s data centres are proven, secure and reliable and their certifications cover ISO27001, SOC 1/SSAE 16 (previously SAS70), SOC 2 and more.
+Your Cezanne HR software service is hosted within Amazon’s AWS European Union data centres.
+AWS is acknowledged as the world-leading Cloud Infrastructure as a Service provider.
+Its data centres are proven, secure and reliable and their certifications cover ISO27001, SOC 1/SSAE 16 (previously SAS70), SOC 2 and more.
 The AWS infrastructure also has a number of built-in security features, such as distributed denial of service (DDoS) protection and password brute-force detection on AWS accounts.

-For further information about AWS EU data protection compliance please visit. https://aws.amazon.com/compliance/eu-data-protection/
+For further information about AWS EU and UK GDPR compliance please visit:

 Inside the AWS environment, the systems are further safeguarded by firewalls between layers, IP and port restrictions, private subnets and network routing restrictions.

 Operating system instances are hardened by disabling or removing any non-essential tools, utilities and other system administration options that might provide potential backdoor entry to the system, and by disabling or removing any unnecessary users, protocols, and processes.
 Our installation and configuration procedures are based on industry-recognised standards and tools.